SUNDAY SERVICES

 “Grace to you and peace from God our Father and the Lord Jesus Christ.”
 (1 Cor.
 1:3)

-I believe that the one true purpose of the church of Jesus Christ is to make, nurture, and send disciples of Jesus Christ into the mission field.
+I continue to believe that the one true purpose of the church of Jesus Christ is to make, nurture, and send disciples of Jesus Christ into the mission field.
 I want every person to know that Jesus Christ’s atoning work on the cross and His forgiveness of sin is available for every single man, woman, and child.
-As a priest intent on making disciples of Jesus Christ, I want to help provide sacred space that provides opportunities and resources for everyone to grow in their personal faith and to share that faith with others.
-In addition to sharing my personal discipleship disciplines, I am a huge supporter of the many faith renewal opportunities offered in the Episcopal Church.
-The combination of attending my Cursillo weekend and living out my Fourth Day rule of life has been one of the greatest blessings in my adult life.
+It is my hope that all who come to St. Joseph’s will find a sacred space that provides opportunities and resources for everyone to grow in their personal faith and to share that faith with others.
+On any given Sunday, you are likely to find children of God of all ages serving as ushers, lectors, acolytes, coffee hour hosts, and pastoral care visitors.

 In Christ’s Name,